AntonVanAssche/md-headers.nvim/README.md

 -   It helps you keep track of your location in the document.
 -   It can improve your productivity and efficiency when writing or editing markdown documents.

-There are probably tons of other plugins that do the exact same thing, feel free to use them.
+There are probably plenty of other plugins that do the exact same thing and are probably nicer to look at 😅, feel free to use them.
-I only made this plugin to learn a bit about the Neovim API and for **FUN**.
+I only made this plugin to learn a bit more about the Neovim API and for **FUN** 😉.

 ## Installation